LateNightStorm/Hackathon_Comys/README.md

 #### 🔹 Improvements with Oversampling & Focal Loss
 To address the imbalance and improve minority class (female) performance, the following techniques were applied:

+- **Transfer Learning**: We used pre-trained convolutional backbones (ResNet50, EfficientNetV2, and ConvNeXt) to leverage learned feature representations and improve generalization on our dataset.
 - **Oversampling**: Balanced the dataset by oversampling female samples to ensure sufficient representation during training.
 - **Focal Loss**: Replaced standard cross-entropy loss with focal loss to focus the model on harder-to-classify samples.
   - Tuned hyperparameters: